marriott-library/MaRMAT-Beta/README.md

 ### 2.1 Usage
 1. Install Python if not already installed (Python 3.x recommended).

-2. Clone or download the Reparative Metadata Audit Tool repository.
+2. Clone or download the Reparative Metadata Assessment Tool repository.

 3. Navigate to the tool's directory in the command-line interface.

-4. Update the paths to your lexicon and metadata files in the reparative_metadata_audit.py script.
+4. Update the paths to your lexicon and metadata files in the RMA-Tool-2.5.py script.

 6. Run the tool using the following command: ```python RMA-Tool-2.5.py```